jamesburchill/Generative-Pixel-Art/README.md

 # Generative-Pixel-Art (BASIC edition)
 Creates pixel art from classic written works.

-Whatever text file you place in the _data folder (named source.txt) will be read and turned into simple pixel art.
+Whatever text file you place in the src/_data folder (named source.txt) will be read and turned into simple pixel art.
 I used classic works from
 Project Gutenberg @ https://www.gutenberg.org - The sample pixel art included was generated using Bram Stoker's Dracula.

 Using each character, it draws a circle (using pygame) of RADIUS and COLOUR.